deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16153/index.md

 {{< button href="https://arxiv.org/abs/2410.16153" target="_self" >}}
 {{< icon "link" >}} &nbsp; read the paper on arXiv
 {{< /button >}}
+<br><br>
 {{< button href="https://huggingface.co/papers/2410.16153" target="_self" >}}
 {{< icon "hf-logo" >}} &nbsp; on Hugging Face
 {{< /button >}}

 #### Why does it matter?
 This paper is crucial for researchers working on multilingual and multimodal large language models (MLLMs).
-It addresses the critical issue of Western-centric bias in existing models by introducing PANGEA, a fully open-source MLLM trained on a diverse, multilingual dataset.
-This provides a valuable resource for the community to build upon, and the findings on data scaling and the importance of balanced English/multilingual proportions are valuable insights for future model development.
-The holistic evaluation suite, PANGEABENCH, also sets a new standard for assessing MLLM performance across diverse languages and cultures.
+It addresses the critical issue of bias in current models, which predominantly focus on English and Western-centric data.
+The fully open-sourced nature of the data, code, and trained checkpoints allows for broader research participation, fostering inclusivity and reproducibility.
+The novel evaluation suite provides a robust benchmark for future research, driving progress in this vital area.
 #### Key Takeaways

 {{< alert "star" >}}
-{{< typeit speed=10 lifeLike=true >}} PANGEA, a new multilingual, multimodal LLM, significantly outperforms existing models on multilingual tasks. {{< /typeit >}}
+{{< typeit speed=10 lifeLike=true >}} PANGEA, a new multilingual, multimodal LLM, is fully open-sourced. {{< /typeit >}}
 {{< /alert >}}

 {{< alert "star" >}}
-{{< typeit speed=10 startDelay=1000 lifeLike=true >}} PANGEA's performance highlights the importance of balanced English/multilingual data in training. {{< /typeit >}}
+{{< typeit speed=10 startDelay=1000 lifeLike=true >}} PANGEA outperforms existing open-source models in multilingual and culturally diverse settings. {{< /typeit >}}
 {{< /alert >}}

 {{< alert "star" >}}
-{{< typeit speed=10 startDelay=2000 lifeLike=true >}} The open-sourced PANGEA, its dataset PANGEAINS, and benchmark PANGEABENCH, advance research on inclusive and robust multilingual MLLMs. {{< /typeit >}}
+{{< typeit speed=10 startDelay=2000 lifeLike=true >}} PANGEA's performance highlights the importance of diverse, high-quality data for building inclusive and robust MLLMs. {{< /typeit >}}
 {{< /alert >}}

 ------